 As you can see it was quite a smart bike new and at £96.95 not that cheap in 1976, accounting for inflation that would be £774.67, as of 2018.
 Six weeks wages for me back then.

 More recently I found this scan on eBay of all places.
-It’s from a Littlewoods catalogue from 1976, as you can see they sold a range of BSA branded Raleigh bicycles, the Tour de France ( botton left) being the top of the range.
+It’s from a Littlewoods catalogue from 1976, as you can see they sold a range of BSA branded Raleigh bicycles, the Tour de France ( botton right) being the top of the range.

 So, to get work , work stand out tools at the ready I started to take the bike apart.
 After an hour or so I ended up with a load of parts.